micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 Due to these findings, the authors present an alternative approach to provide determinism and to apply well-known schedulability analyses to a ROS 2 systems.
 A response time analysis is described under reservation-based scheduling.

 ## Analysis of processing patterns
-The development of an execution management mechanism for micro-ROS is based on an analysis of processing patterns commonly used in robotic applications.
-First, the processing patterns in the real-time embedded systems are described, in which the time-triggered paradigm is often used to guarantee deterministic and real-time behavior.
-Then, typical processing patterns are descrived for mobile robotics to implement deterministic runtime behavior.
+The development of an execution management mechanism for micro-ROS is based on an analysis of processing patterns commonly used in robotics and embedded systems.
+First, the processing patterns in the real-time embedded systems are analyzed, in which the time-triggered paradigm is applied to accomplish real-time behavior.
+Then, typical processing patterns in mobile robotics are presented which are used to implement deterministic behavior.

 ### Real-time embedded applications
 In embedded systems, real-time behavior is approached by using the time-triggered paradigm, which means that the processes are periodically activated.
 Processes can be assigned priorities to allow pre-emptions.
-Figure~1 shows an example, in which three processes with fixed periods are shown.
+Figure 1 shows an example, in which three processes with fixed periods are shown.
 The middle and lower process are preempted multiple times depicted with empty dashed boxes.

 <center>
 <img src="png/scheduling_01.png" alt="Schedule with fixed periods" width="30%"/>